8-bit-Falcons/Return-to-Reality/README.md

 - Name your branch after what you're working on.
 Use lowercase letters and separate words with hyphens.
 Examples: level1, level2, music-integration
 - Make **draft** pull requests for every branch you make (compare your branch to **develop**)
   - Undraft them when you are finished
+  - We're merging into **develop** because we want to keep code that is submitable in main; for example, if we had added a cutscene but it messed up the transition into the boss fight, we wouldn't want that code in main in case we don't fix that before we have to submit
 - Make sure you put files under the appropriate folders (see **File structure** below)

 ## Other things to keep in mind